 The Use of Deadly Force

-There are special requirements in most states that govern the use of deadly force and self-defense.
+While a self-defense case involving a taser may be easier to defend, there are special requirements in most states that govern the use of deadly force and self-defense.
 Deadly force is defined by law as any force that could potentially cause death, but a person does not have to die for the force to be considered lethal.
 Deadly force includes the use of lethal weapons such as guns, knives, motor vehicles, or bare hands when there is a disparity in size between involved persons.

 In most cases, a defendant who initiates an attack with force against another person cannot claim self-defense.
 In some cases, a defendant can still claim self-defense if he/she is the aggressor in an attack.
 If the defendant withdraws from the attack and the other person persists, or if the attacked person responds with excessive force, a self-defense claim may still be used.
 In some jurisdictions, even if the defendant initiates the attack, the other person is not allowed to respond with excessive force or deadly force, if the defendant does not use deadly force.

-In Minnesota, the use of deadly force must be legally justified when claiming self-defense:
+While there is no Minnesota stand your ground law, the use of deadly force must be legally justified when claiming self-defense:

 - The defendant must feel reasonable and immediate danger of bodily harm or death